miroR/uncenz/README.md

 usually done in programs, differently, but I currently simply don't know nor have time to learn to do better.

+These first few lines concern the very latest updates.

-There are new scripts in this branch "develop", and I haven't thought out completely how to use some of them:
+The scripts are here which I haven't thought out completely about how to use some of them:

 hhmmss2sec